Wolfgang Amadeus Mozart

 Piano Concerto No. 21 in C major, 1785

 Pure, unadorned beauty.
-The piano sings over muted strings in a melody so simple it hurts.
 Twenty-nine years old, six years left.

 The Marriage of Figaro, 1786